MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-financials-data-source-flow.md

     *When an item approval is requested*,
     *When a purchase document approval is requested*, or
     *When a sales document approval is requested*.
-7. Flow will prompt you to select an environment and company within your [!INCLUDE[d365fin](includes/d365fin_md.md)] tenant, as well as any conditions in your data that you want to listen for.
+8. Flow will prompt you to select an environment and company within your [!INCLUDE[d365fin](includes/d365fin_md.md)] tenant, as well as any conditions in your data that you want to listen for.

 > [!NOTE]
->   The [!INCLUDE[d365fin](includes/d365fin_md.md)]connector for Microsfot Flow supports multile production and sandbox environments.
-If you have not created multiple production or sandbox environments, **Production** will be the only available option to select.
+>   The [!INCLUDE[d365fin](includes/d365fin_md.md)] connector for Microsoft Flow supports multiple production and sandbox environments.
+If you have not created multiple production or sandbox environments, **Production** is the only available option that you can choose.

 At this point, you have successfully connected to your Business Central data and are ready to begin building your flow.

-8. To create from a template, choose the **Start from template** option.
+9. To create from a template, choose the **Start from template** option.
-9. Search for **Microsoft [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)]** templates.
+10. Search for **Microsoft [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)]** templates.
-10. From the list of available templates, select one of the templates, and then choose **Create**.
+11. From the list of available templates, select one of the templates, and then choose **Create**.

     *Request Approval for Microsoft [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] sales order*,
     *Request Approval for Microsoft [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] sales quote*,
     *Request Approval for Microsoft [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] sales invoice*,